nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Adding tabs to the application, and
 * Tweaking the parser to support the new commands.

-The process of adding small features allowed to get a better understanding of the codebase and gave us confidence in adding more advanced features.
+The process of adding small features allowed us to get a better understanding of the codebase and gave us confidence in adding more advanced features.
 By splitting up the work and specialising in different parts of the codebase, each of us gain a stake in the project and were more motivated constantly improve the project.